Tutorial: Azure Active Directory single sign-on (SSO) integration with Springer Link

 Assign the Azure AD test user

-When you click the Springer Link tile in the Access Panel, you should get automatically signed-on to your Springer Link application.
+You can also use Microsoft Access Panel to test the application in any mode.
+When you click the Springer Link tile in the Access Panel, if configured in SP mode you would be redirected to the application sign on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the Springer Link for which you set up the SSO.
 For more information about the Access Panel, see Introduction to the Access Panel.